marciogranzotto/addon-transmission-nas/README.md

 # Warning!
-This is fork from original addon for make it usable.
+This fork is my attempt to get the addon working on my NUC, since the install currently fails.
+Use at own risk

 # Transmission addon for Hass.io